sharwell/developer.rackspace.com/src/docs/cloud-dns/getting-started/index.rst

 Use the API
 ===========
-These are some of the the basic operations you can perform with this API.
+Some of the basic operations you can perform with this API are described below.

 Zones
 -----